tyreelab/academic-kickstart/content/genealogy_research/profiles/thomasbrown1835.md

 ## Protrait

 Thanks to Thomas' eldest daughter [Jessie McCulloch Brown]({{< ref "/genealogy_research/profiles/jessiespeight1867.md" >}}) we have a portrait of him!
-Jessie donated a framed portrait of her father to the Otago Early Settlers' Association of Otago.[^33] Thanks to the Toitu Otago Settler's Museum, I have found these portraits and have been granted permission to use these images on this profile (note: Permission of Toitu Otago Settlers Museum must be obtained before any re-use of these images):
+Jessie donated two framed portraits of her father to the Otago Early Settlers' Association of Otago.[^33] Thanks to the Toitu Otago Settler's Museum, I have found these portraits and have been granted permission to use these images on this profile (note: Permission of Toitu Otago Settlers Museum must be obtained before any re-use of these images):

 {{< figure library="true" src="ThomasBrownPortrait1.jpg" title="Thomas Brown - Portrait in the Collection of Toitu Otago Settlers Museum" lightbox="true" >}}
 {{< figure library="true" src="ThomasBrownPortrait2.jpg" title="Thomas Brown - Portrait in the Collection of Toitu Otago Settlers Museum" lightbox="true" >}}